 For away fans, it’s one of the most pleasant experiences.
 It has an excellent view.
 The atmosphere within the ground gets loud at times.

 Location: Fulham Rd., London SW6 1HS, United Kingdom

 Stamford Bridge is home to one of the most successful clubs in the Premier League era, Chelsea.
 Being one of the oldest stadiums in the league, the atmosphere around the ground is classic.

-There isn’t a lot of space between the home and away section of the crowd.
+There isn’t a lot of space between the home and away sections of the crowd.
 So it can get pretty feisty at times.
-The front rows are close to the pitch as well, which can make it intimidating for visiting sides.
+The front rows are also close to the pitch, which can make it intimidating for visiting sides.

 For Man United, visiting the Bridge has resulted in pretty even matchups, which one would expect from two top sides.